fmalina/revisions-blocl/activism/finalwarning.md

 Scientists studying the event called it ‘unheard of’ and ‘super-extreme’ – but the following December it happened again.

-What happens in the Arctic doesn’t stay in the Arctic.
+What happens in the Arctic doesn't stay in the Arctic.
 By upsetting the energy balance of the planet we are changing the temperature gradient between the equator and the pole.
 This in turn sets in motion major reorganisations of the flow patterns of the atmosphere and ocean.
 The consequences are emerging and